lightningtgc/es6-coding-style/es6-coding-style-en.md

 // Good
 let copyTemp = [...items];
 ```
-- 4.4 To convert an array-like object to an array
+- 4.4 Create array instance from a variable number of arguments

-> Use `Array.of` to convert
+> ES6 provides `Array.of` method

 ```js
 // Bad